-As of March 31, 2019, we had \$113.5 billion in cash, cash equivalents, and marketable securities.
-Cash equivalents and marketable securities are comprised of time deposits, money market funds, highly liquid government bonds, corporate debt securities, mortgage-backed and asset-backed securities and marketable equity securities.
+As of June 30, 2019, we had \$121.1 billion in cash, cash equivalents, and marketable securities.
+Cash equivalents and marketable securities are comprised of time deposits, money market funds, highly liquid government bonds, corporate debt securities, mortgage-backed and asset-backed securities and marketable equity securities (certain of which are subject to short-term lock-up restrictions).

-As of March 31, 2019, we had long-term taxes payable of \$7.6 billion related to a one-time transition tax payable incurred as a result of the Tax Act.
+As of June 30, 2019, we had long-term taxes payable of \$7.0 billion related to a one-time transition tax payable incurred as a result of the Tax Act.
 As permitted by the Tax Act, we will pay the transition tax in annual interest-free installments through 2025.

 During the years ended December 31, 2017 and 2018, the EC announced decisions that certain actions taken by Google infringed European competition law and imposed fines of €2.4 billion (\$2.7 billion as of June 27, 2017) and €4.3 billion (\$5.1 billion as of June 30, 2018), respectively.
+In March 2019, the EC announced its decision that certain contractual provisions in agreements that Google had with AdSense for Search partners infringed European competition law.
+The EC decision imposed a €1.5 billion (\$1.7 billion as of March 20, 2019) fine, which was accrued in the first quarter of 2019.
 While under appeal, EC fines are included in accrued expenses and other current liabilities on our Consolidated Balance Sheets as we provided bank guarantees in lieu of a cash payment for the respective fines.